luisscholl/beatfork/legal/Privacy-Policy.md

 *   Request deletion of personal information we collect or maintain;
 *   Opt out of any sale of personal information; and
 *   Not receive discriminatory treatment for exercising your rights under the CCPA.

-You can find detailed metrics about Luis Scholl's compliance with these rights in (todo) [our Privacy Report](https://transparency.automattic.com/landing/).

 #### _Contacting Us About These Rights_